 TMS is a modern neurotherapy that can help relieve the symptoms of some mental health disorders.

-Ohio State is in the forefront as it pioneers neurological therapies and technologies.
+Ohio State is at the forefront of pioneering neurological therapies and technologies.
 These advanced treatments are providing innovative, effective therapies for patients with physical and mental conditions.

 Ohio State Behavioral Health is part of The Ohio State University Wexner Medical Center’s nationally recognized neuroscience program.
-More than 170 faculty members in the departments of Neuroscience, Neurology, Neurosurgery, Psychiatry and Physical Medicine & Rehabilitation are united in bringing the most modern effective neurotherapies to Ohio State patients.
+We can offer these modern, effective neurotherapies:

-TMS treatment sessions are conducted on an outpatient basis at OSU Harding Hospital.
+TMS treatment sessions are conducted on an outpatient basis at Ohio State Harding Hospital.
 Each session takes less than an hour.
 Treatments are typically scheduled five days a week for approximately four to six weeks.
 Patients are awake and alert during treatment and able to resume normal activities upon leaving therapy.
-Call 614-293-8552 to schedule an evaluation.
+Call to schedule an evaluation.

-Electroconvulsive therapy (ECT) is a very effective and generally safe treatment for depression and some other conditions.
-The patients who receive ECT usually have not responded well to anti-depressant medications or are unable to take them for a medical reason.
+Electroconvulsive therapy (ECT) is a very effective and generally safe treatment for depression and other conditions.
+The patients who receive ECT usually have not responded well to antidepressant medications or are unable to take them for a medical reason.

 Transcranial magnetic stimulation can be beneficial for a person who has a mood disorder, such as depression.